Adrián Berbia

-Adrián Berbia Pose (born 12 October 1977 in Montevideo) is a Uruguayan goalkeeper currently playing for Boston River in the Uruguayan Primera División.
+Adrián Berbia Pose (born 12 October 1977 in Montevideo) is a former Uruguayan goalkeeper who played for Boston River in the Uruguayan Primera División.

 Career

 Berbia signed with Uruguayan Primera B club Boston River in 2015 after being out of contract for 6 months.
 After the 2015–16 season, the club was promoted to the Primera División and, following a successful first season in the Primera, participated in the 2017 Copa Sudamericana.

 International career

 Berbia has made two appearances for the senior, Uruguay national football team, both at the Copa América 2001.